LaunchCode-Education-Archived/gis-devops-OLD/week06/project/README.md

 To complete this project, your app should meet the following requirements:
   * Your application is deployed via AWS at a live URL.
   * Your application can consistently handle 300 requests per second.
-  * Jenkins pushes a release to S3 if all of the following pass:
+  * Bonus:  Jenkins watches your repo pushes a release to S3 if all of the following pass:
     * All JUnit tests pass.
     * ESLint has no warnings.